Tom Hunting: Career

+Growing up Hunting was a fan of funk music, he eventually got into hard rock acts such as AC/DC.
+He originally started out his musical career playing guitar, however he later purchased his own drum set in high school and started playing with kids at his school where he met Kirk Hammett.

+Exodus

 Hunting is the only original member of Exodus left, although he departed from the band on two occasions.
+During the bands early years he also served as their singer / co singer until Paul Baloff joined the band in 1982.

-He first left the band due to an illness in 1989 and was replaced by John Tempesta, but returned in 1997 with Paul Baloff, Gary Holt, Rick Hunolt, and new bassist Jack Gibson for the Another Lesson in Violence tour.
+He first left the band in 1989 in the middle of the Headbangers Ball Tour (with Anthrax and Helloween) due to an illness, and was replaced temporarily by Perry Strickland of Vio-lence and permanently by John Tempesta, who stayed in Exodus until their first breakup in 1993.
+Hunting returned in 1997 with Paul Baloff, Gary Holt, Rick Hunolt, and current bassist Jack Gibson for the Another Lesson in Violence tour.
 Hunting (along with Steve "Zetro" Souza, and Rick Hunolt) once again left Exodus in 2005, and was replaced with drummer Paul Bostaph, who had left Slayer when Dave Lombardo rejoined the band.
+This was due to Hunting suffering from panic attacks and needing to take a break from the band.
 Later, in 2007, Hunting rejoined the band when Bostaph left to rejoin Testament.
 He has said that he is great friends with Bostaph.

-Hunting has played on played on eight out of eleven of Exodus' studio albums: Bonded by Blood (1985), Pleasures of the Flesh (1987), Fabulous Disaster (1989), Tempo of the Damned (2004), The Atrocity Exhibition...
-Exhibit A (2007), Exhibit B: The Human Condition (2010), Blood In, Blood Out (2014) and Persona Non Grata (2021).
-He also appeared on the 2008 album Let There Be Blood, which is a re-recording of the entire Bonded by Blood album.
+Hunting has played on played on ten out of thirteen of Exodus' studio albums: Bonded by Blood (1985), Pleasures of the Flesh (1987), Fabulous Disaster (1989), Tempo of the Damned (2004), The Atrocity Exhibition...
+Exhibit A (2007), Let There Be Blood (2008), Exhibit B: The Human Condition (2010), Blood In, Blood Out (2014), Persona Non Grata (2021) and Goliath (2026).